-Inspired by former Principal Conductor Paul Daniel and founded by WASO Chair Janet Holmes à Court AC, The WASO Song Book is an opportunity for you to become part of WASO’s history.
+Founded by WASO Chair Janet Holmes à Court AC, the WASO Song Book is your opportunity to become part of WASO’s history.

-A matter very close to the heart of everyone at WASO is the commissioning of new works.
-Each year our aim is to perform new works for our audiences, providing opportunities to nurture musical careers and create new music that may become the classics of tomorrow.
+The commissioning of new musical works is a matter very close to the heart of everyone at WASO.
+We aim to perform new works for our audiences each year, providing opportunities to nurture musical careers and create new music that may become the classics of tomorrow.

-These works form The WASO Song Book – new works commissioned for WASO, by WASO.
-It is a truly unique project and we are inviting you to join us and be a part of this exciting, extremely rewarding, creation.
+These works form the WASO Song Book – new works commissioned for WASO, by WASO.
+It is a truly unique project and we invite you to join us and be a part of this extremely rewarding creation.

-For centuries composers have had enlightened benefactors to enable them to bring their musical ideas to life - Claudio Monteverdi had the Doges of Venice to support him, J.S.
-Bach had the Archbishop of Salzburg and Haydn had the Esterhazy family just to name a few.
+For centuries, benefactors have enabled composers to bring their musical ideas to life: Claudio Monteverdi had the Doges of Venice to support him, J.S.
+Bach had the Archbishop of Salzburg and Haydn had the Esterhazy family, just to name a few.
 At WASO we are proud to acknowledge our very own benefactors.

 Donations to The WASO Song Book have produced the following works:

-Carl Vine – Concert for Orchestra (supported by Geoff Stearn).
+Carl Vine - Implacable Gifts Supported by Geoff Stearn

-Mark-Anthony Turnage – Håkan (supported by Janet Holmes à Court AC and WASO’s Making Music Together Patrons as part of a co-commission with KölnMusik - Kölner Philharmonie, London Symphony Orchestra and Philharmonie Luxembourg and Orchestre Philharmonique du Luxembourg).
+Mark-Anthony Turnage – Håkan Supported by Janet Holmes à Court AC and WASO’s Making Music Together Patrons.
+Part of a co-commission with KölnMusik - Kölner Philharmonie, London Symphony Orchestra, Philharmonie Luxembourg and Orchestre Philharmonique du Luxembourg

-To learn more, please contact Alecia Benzie, Executive Manager, Philanthropy on 9326 0020 or email@example.com.
+To learn more, please contact Executive Manager, Philanthropy & Corporate, Alecia Benzie on 9326 0020 or firstname.lastname@example.org.